Introduction: Wireless Communication Using Cheap 433MHz RF Modules and Pic Microcontrollers. Part 2

 Step 4: Conclusions and Future Work

-In rapping things up, I hope this instructable helped you understand how to use RF modules and Pic microcontrollers.
+I hope this instructable helped you understand how to use RF modules and Pic microcontrollers.
 You can adjust your firmware to your own needs and include CRC and encryption.
 If you want to make your design even more sophisticated, you may utilize Microschip's Keeloq technology.

 In case your application needs bi-directional data, you would need to have a pair of TX/RX at both microcontrollers, or you can use more sophisticated transceiver modules.
 However, using this kind of cheap 433MHz modules, only half duplex communication can be accomplished.
 Further to this, in order to make the communication more reliable your would need to have some form of handshaking between TX and RX.

 On the next instructable, I will show you a practical application where an environmental sensor with temperature, barometric pressure and humidity is added on the transmitter.
 Here, the transmitted data will include crc and will have a basic encryption.

 The sensor will be using the i2c port of the PIC12F1822, whereas the implementation of both transmitter and receiver will be exposed through schematics and pcb files.

 Thanks for reading me!